sudev/sudev.github.com/_posts/2015-07-18-mongospark.markdown

 JavaRDD<Row> rowRdd = df.javaRDD();
 {% endhighlight %}

-Filtering out unwanted tags.
-Define two Java sets with required tags that we are planning to extract from the csv.
+Create two Java sets with required tags that we are planning to extract from the csv.

 {% highlight java %}
 // Income Statement required tags